bitboy85/circuitpython_keyboardext/README.md

 kbd.send(keycode.Keycode.E, keycode.Keycode.RIGHT_ALT)
 ```
 char mapping in the provided keyboard layouts may be incomplete (but easy to fix)

-in my setup i have troubles with the imports. it only works if the "long" version is provided.

 # Tested device
 - Raspberry Pi pico; Adafruit CircuitPython 6.2.0-beta.2